Skip to main content

 \(^{62}\)Blog post by Sybil Priebe is licensed CC-BY.

-This page titled 3.2: Brainstorming and Prewriting is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.2: Brainstorming and Prewriting is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Sybil Priebe (Independent Published) via source content that was edited to the style and standards of the LibreTexts platform.